-Following the sad death of Motorhead frontman and all-round Jack Daniels-guzzling, axe-wielding icon Lemmy on Monday (December 28), tributes pouring in from the rock community have been universally eulogising.
+It’s been almost a year since the sad death of Motorhead frontman and all-round Jack Daniels-guzzling, axe-wielding icon Lemmy (December 28), tributes poured in from the rock community, universally eulogising.
 “He was a warrior and a legend,” Ozzy Osbourne tweeted, while Butch Walker added: “Nobody came close being the Rock God that you are”.

-For 70 unrelenting years (the singer celebrated his 70 birthday just this past Christmas Eve), Lemmy epitomised what it means to be rock n roll.
+For 70 unrelenting years Lemmy epitomised what it means to be rock n roll.
 In his honour, fans (including porn veteran Ron Jeremy) embarked on a pilgrimage to LA’s Rainbow Bar, one of the star’s favourite hangouts on the city’s infamous Sunset Strip, to drink the bar dry.
 It’s what Lemmy would have wanted, the fans concurred.

 As Dave Grohl once said: “Fuck Elvis and Keith Richards, Lemmy’s the king of rock ‘n’ roll… no one else comes close”.
 So let’s look back upon Lemmy’s great career as indulgence, excess and fast-living personified.
 Here are his best – and most rock n roll – moments.